-As we can't wait to get our hands on the PlayStation 5 and load-up those eagerly awaiting titles, here we will be presenting what we consider the best PS5 games that either have been officially confirmed, or heavily rumoured to feature on Sony's next-gen system.
-We'll keep this article updated as new rumours trickle in, so come back and find out whether you're most anticipated has made the list.
+We simply can't wait to fire up the PlayStation 5 for the very first time.
+We've sifted through the fake news and misinformation around the console's games to bring you the best PS5 games that either have been officially confirmed or heavily rumoured to feature on Sony's next-generation system.
+We'll update this article on a regular basis as new information reaches our ears, so come back and find out whether your most-anticipated title has made the list.

 The most exciting thing for PlayStation gamers right now is, unlike the PlayStation 4 launch window, which was largely devoid of absolutely killer PS4 games, the PS5 is already looking like it could have one of the best first year game lineups ever.

-Hot new titles in massive series like Call of Duty, GTA, and The Elder Scrolls are already being lined up to land on the PlayStation 5, and Sony has some absolutely killer exclusives in the works, too, such as Ghost of Tsushima, Horizon Zero Dawn 2, and God of War 2 all rumoured to be getting released in the PS5's first year.
+Hot new titles in blockbuster series' like Call of Duty, GTA and The Elder Scrolls are already being lined up to land on the PlayStation 5, and Sony has some absolutely killer exclusives in the works, too, such as Ghost of Tsushima, Horizon Zero Dawn 2 and God of War 2 all rumoured to be getting released in the PS5's first year.

 A PS5 launch title with spectacular visuals and impressive developer heritage

 Godfall is the first game where we have cast-iron confirmation of a PS5-exclusive launch title.
 Godfall, which is currently being created by Borderlands developer Gearbox in cahoots with Couterplay Games (a studio that worked on God of War), has been officially confirmed for "holiday 2020" and is the first in what its developer calls a new genre of video game, a "loot-slasher".